This qualification can help you protect your people, property and business from the devastating harm a fire can cause.

-The NEBOSH Certificate in Fire Safety is a globaly relevant fire safety qualification that you can complete in just one week.
+The NEBOSH Certificate in Fire Safety is a globally relevant fire safety qualification that you can complete in just one week.

 Through its focused syllabus you can learn and develop fire safety skills that can be used in workplaces anywhere in the world.
 On completion of the NEBOSH Certificate in Fire Safety you will have the knowledge and skills to: